ThomasNakas/webserv/README.md

 # webserv
 ![Screenshot 2025-07-07 at 5 10 51 PM](https://github.com/user-attachments/assets/0a25aca9-c414-4f8b-9a3e-ad108ab61006)

 **webserv** is a lightweight, high-performance HTTP web server implemented in C++.
 It aims to replicate essential features of modern web servers such as NGINX.
-It is the third team project of the 42 core curriculum and we worked on it with [Thomas](https://github.com/ThomasNakas).
+It is the three team project of the 42 core curriculum and we worked on it two people with [Thalia](https://github.com/tsimitop).

 ## Features